pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 .. py:function::  countPlugins()

+ :return: integer number of XPLM plugins, with all python plugins counting as 1

  Return the total number of (non-python) plugins that are loaded, both disabled and enabled.
 This includes this ``XPPython3`` plugin (which is written in C) but none of the python plugins.